stunggal/backend-digital-cockpit/README.md

 A minimal backend for the Digital Cockpit project — API-focused Laravel application.

-**Subtitle:** A lightweight Laravel API for patient monitoring and scheduling
+A lightweight Laravel API for patient monitoring and scheduling

-**Slogan:** "Make clinical data actionable — one API at a time."
+"Make clinical data actionable — one API at a time."

 **Last commit:** N/A (no local git info available).
 To update this locally run: